-Visit the Parametric Imaging Research Laboratory website for a full list of publications.
+Visit the Medical Imaging Research Group website for a full list of publications.

 - Therapeutic and diagnostic imaging using optical, magnetic resonance, and ultrasound imaging